tlevine/data-guacamole/readme.md

 * Teaspoons of freshly ground black pepper (grade 6)
 * Tablespoons of fresh lime juice (grade 7)
 * Cups of chopped cilantro (grade 8)

+In order to make all of the guacamole recipes at once, you need all of these ingredients in total.

+* 28.00 Ripe medium-size avocados; Haas recommended, if available
+* 3.50 Teaspoons of garlic powder
+* 3.50 Teaspoons of kosher salt
+* 3.50 Teaspoons of freshly ground black pepper
+* 7.00 Tablespoons of fresh lime juice
+* 1.75 Cups of chopped cilantro